 What is the best way to peel ginger?

-Peeling ginger with a knife or vegetable peeler can be slow and nit picky.
+Peeling ginger with a knife or vegetable peeler can be slow and nitpicky.
 A simple trick can make peeling much easier and faster.
 Instead of a knife, using a spoon is much easier.

-Here is another secret to make ginger easier to peel – if you don’t need to use your ginger right away, you can put it in the freezer.
+Here is another secret to making ginger easier to peel – if you don’t need to use your ginger right away, you can put it in the freezer.
 After more than 2 hours, take it out and let it thaw for a few minutes.
 It then becomes much easier to peel.